l-Josh-Thomas-l/Project-2/README.md

 Overview:

-- Fertilizer demand Increase in Australia
+- Fertilizer demand Increase in Australia?

 - Rise of production and yield increase in demand